 - To submit a complete application, you need to identify an eligible professor (refer to "Supervisor eligibility" below) to serve as your proposed supervisor and to submit a project proposal for you.
 If you start at the webpages for Science departments, you can browse each unit's site to find professors' research websites.
 Here is some advice.

-- For Physics projects/professors, however, it works differently; please consult this page.
+- For SURAs in the Department of Physics, however, it works differently; please consult this page.

 - Where to apply, whom to contact, and when to apply (deadline) depends on the department of your proposed supervisor.